-In addition to concentrating on Latin, the following classes will also occur on Wednesdays for Intermediate and Senior students and be taught in English: an additional math class for Senior students, science for Intermediate students, an additional art class for both sets of students, and English literature and history for both sets of students.
+In addition to concentrating on Latin, the following classes will also occur on Wednesdays for Intermediate and Senior students and be taught in English: an additional math class for Senior students, science for Intermediate students, and English literature and history for both sets of students.
 There will also be time for physical exercise.

 All classes occur on Tuesdays and Thursdays at St. John the Evangelist Church 1423 - 8th Avenue SE, Calgary.
 The day begins at 8:15 am with Mattins and ends at 3:45 pm with Evensong.